kc1nn4y/dbldatachallenge/README.md

 ## Installation

 This project requires the software mentioned in [Software](#software) to be installed.
+The libraries mentioned in [Libraries](#libraries) are also mandatory, however these will be automatically loaded installed and imported within the Jupyter Notebooks.

 ```py
 Python code here